KaiquanMah/llm-trust-lens/README.md

    python3 -m venv venv
    source venv/bin/activate
    ```
-3. **Dataset**: Use an existing TSV dataset or bring in new datasets into the [data folder](https://github.com/KaiquanMah/llm-trust-lens/tree/main/data)
+3. **Dataset**: Use an existing CSV/TSV/JSON dataset or bring in new datasets into the [data folder](https://github.com/KaiquanMah/llm-trust-lens/tree/main/data)
 4. **idx2label**: Use an existing idx2label.csv (mapping class indexes to labels) or create a new idx2label.csv in the [respective data folder]([https://github.com/KaiquanMah/llm-trust-lens/tree/main/data](https://github.com/KaiquanMah/llm-trust-lens/tree/main/data/banking)
    * To understand how to create a new idx2label.csv, please visit [analyse-results-zeroshot-fewshot, create-idx2label.ipynb](https://github.com/KaiquanMah/llm-trust-lens/blob/main/results/analysis/analyse-results-zeroshot-fewshot%2C%20create-idx2label.ipynb), then search for the sections near the end of the workbook using the **"idx2label_to_nonoos_listlabels" function**
 5. **Dataset yaml**: Use an existing dataset yaml file or create a new dataset yaml file in the [dataset yaml folder](https://github.com/KaiquanMah/llm-trust-lens/tree/main/config/dataset)